wso2-attic/ballerina-integrator/README.md

 This guide contains unit test cases for each method implemented in `account_manager.bal` file.

-To run the unit tests, go to the sample src directory and run the following command,
+To run the unit tests, go to the sample guide directory and run the following command,

 ```
-$ <SAMPLE_ROOT_DIRECTORY>/src$ ballerina test
+$ <SAMPLE_ROOT_DIRECTORY>/guide$ ballerina test
 ```

 To check the implementations of this test file, refer [database_utilities_test.bal](https://github.com/ballerina-guides/managing-database-transactions/blob/master/src/BankingApplication/test/account_manager_test.bal).